16 -Destiny Found On the Path of Fear and Trust

 For some, it’s a sojourn through mud and rain.

-For Dar, it’s meeting Callum for a run where fear and trust collide.
+For Dar and Callum, it’s the path where fear and trust collide.

-Her breath caught when she saw him—a physical hitch in her chest that felt more like tripping than breathing.
+When she saw him, the physical hitch in her chest felt more like tripping than breathing.
 He stood with his back against one of the bare trees, arms crossed loosely over his chest, perfectly still except for the rise and fall of his shoulders.
 The posture should have read casual, relaxed even, but on Callum it looked like something else entirely: a predator at rest, conserving energy, watching.

 He hadn’t seen her yet.
 Or if he had, he gave no indication—no wave, no smile, no acknowledgment that she’d just rounded the bend and entered his line of sight.
 His gaze was fixed somewhere downstream, focused on something she couldn’t see.